 Families can bring about a whole new challenge when posing for photography.
 Don’t let small kids, stressed-out parents or moody teens get you nervous.
 Prompts work especially well with families.
 It’s important to bring a sense of movement and emotion into a family shoot, especially with young children.
 Directing them through natural interactions will show a snapshot of their life in action.

 Once again, I’ve done the heavy lifting by putting together a premade list of prompts that will take you efficiently through an entire family shoot.

 If you’re looking for that competitive edge, then using prompts is the way to go.
-You will surely get a leg up on other photographers in your area by using prompts to get natural photo poses instead of stiff, awkward family photos with cheesy smiles, or even worse, no smiles.
+You will surely get a leg up on other photographers in your area by using prompts to get natural photo poses instead of stiff, awkward family photos with cheesy smiles or, even worse, no smiles.
 Everyone would rather see a photo of their loved ones laughing, smiling, and having a good time than a stiff, posed image.

-For some basic tips on working with families at your next shoot, check out this guide for family photography.
+For basic tips on working with families at your next shoot, check out this guide for family photography.
 It covers much more than just prompting and also gives you some great tips for general family photography.

 Prompting for Individuals